 Employment law is a complex branch of the legal system.
-If you are an employee and have had a dispute with your employer, the attorneys at Mauk Miller, PLLC, can walk you through the process step by step.
+If you are an employee and have had a dispute with your employer, the attorneys at Mauk, Miller, Hawkins PLLC, can walk you through the process step by step.
 They will seek justice and proper financial compensation for your damages.
 If you need a wrongful termination attorney or employment law attorney in the Boise, ID, area, we can provide the hard-hitting, yet personalized and empathetic, assistance that you need.
-For a free consultation, and to discuss the details of your case, contact us today.
+To discuss the details of your case, contact us today.

-There are many aspects of employment law, and the attorneys at Mauk Miller , PLLC are highly experienced in all of them.
+There are many aspects of employment law, and the attorneys at Mauk, Miller, Hawkins PLLC are highly experienced in all of them.
 Whether you need assistance in the area of discrimination, harassment, pregnancy and family discrimination, wage theft, retaliation and whistleblowers, unemployment, or employment contracts and severance agreements, our lawyers will conduct a thorough investigation and help get you the compensation you deserve.

 Federal and state laws mandate that employees be treated equally, regardless of race, sex, religion, age (over the age of 40), national origin, citizenship status, disability, and genetic information.
 Unfortunately, discrimination still occurs far too often.
 If you have been denied a position, promotion, or raise based on any of these factors, you may have a viable case against your employer.